RichardCoffee/fluidity-theme/README.md

 The theme uses a variety of classes, all residing in the classes/ directory, and organized mainly via sub-directories.
 Wordpress frowns on this type of organization, which is okay.
-I'll do it the I want, and they can do it the way they want.
+I'll do it how I want, and they can do it the way they want.

 All classes are loaded via the includes/loader.php file.
 Take a look at that